davidlin006811/ciguang/README.md

 This mobile website is a Chinese traditional culture multimedia education and propagation platform. <br/>
 It was created by create-react-app, express, nodejs, videojs, and swiper.js, and supports Android and iOS devices.
 It contains essence articles, videos, radios, lives, photos, news, and special topics.
-Most contents can be shared and propagated in most Chinese social media such as Wechat, QQ, and Weibo.<br/>
+Most contents can be shared and propagated in most Chinese social media platforms such as Wechat, QQ, and Weibo.<br/>

 # Home Page
 ![ciguang1](https://user-images.githubusercontent.com/22565449/59557725-356e9880-8faf-11e9-807b-00eb377ff330.jpg)